 Use our table to find a money transfer provider that sends funds to Kenya.
 One may be better for cash pickups while another may suit a bank transfer.
 Once you've found the best one for your requirements, click "Go to site".

 You'll need to give your name, address, contact details, proof of ID and method of payment.

 Check you're happy with the fees, exchange rates and transfer speed, then enter the amount you wish to send.
-Many services give the amount of Kenyan Shilling your recipient should receive, so double check this.
+Double-check the total Kenyan shillings your recipient gets.

 Complete your transfer.

 Send your money transfer to Kenya.
 Keep your transaction reference number safe so you can track your transfer.
 Your recipient may need it too.

 How to choose the best money transfer companies to send money to Kenya